mattcouchman/mattcouchman.github.io/_posts/2016-02-02-palette-function.md

 Then we can change our main brand colour to whatever we want without having an impact on our stylesheets or variables.

-You can see the whole thing over on [http://codepen.io/mattcouchman/pen/bEjNJV?editors=0100](CodePen).
+You can see the whole thing over on [CodePen](http://codepen.io/mattcouchman/pen/bEjNJV?editors=0100) or let me know what you think on [Twitter](http://twitter.com/mattcouchman)!